-Councillor Rabin held conversations with Mr James Bennett, an art teacher, and Reel People, a community arts group from Nuneaton, to refresh an area of Crowthorns in the Newbold and Brownsover Ward.
-This piece of work could serve as a future example of locally relevant art supported by the local community.
-A community mural created in 1995 has served to prevent incidents of graffiti and an example of the positive outcomes that can be achieved with the involvement of the community in the creation of art.
-The mural has remained untouched and has since become the subject of community pride.
+Councillor Rabin was in conversations with Mr James Bennett, an art teacher and founder of Reel People, a community arts group in Nuneaton, to save a community mural created in 1995 that has served to prevent incidents of graffiti when adjacent areas have suffered repeated daubing.
+Like examples across the country, this mural showed that where the community have been involved in its creation, it remains untouched and has become the subject of community pride.